viamrobotics/docs/docs/manage/configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-To run `viam-server` as a system service, see [Installing as a System Service](/installation/install/linux-install/#installing-as-a-system-service).
+To run `viam-server` as a system service, see [Start automatically on boot](/installation/#start-automatically-on-boot).

 ## Next Steps